Table of Contents

 As already mentioned, make sure you have a very good understanding of your use case before setting up your ELK stack.
 Here are a few ideas of what is the ELK stack most used for:

 Development and troubleshooting

-While log management and analysis are great for monitoring performance and troubleshooting, you can actually leverage them earlier than that, in the development phase of the application’s lifecycle.
+While log management is great for monitoring performance and troubleshooting, you can actually leverage itearlier than that, in the development phase of the application's lifecycle.

 When implementing logging in the code, developers can correlate, identify and solve errors and exceptions – in testing or staging.
 You collect logs into the ELK, ship them to a centralized location then push them to production.
 Once there, the Kibana dashboards make it easier and faster for you to monitor, analyze and troubleshoot.

 Medium, a platform that receives 25 million unique readers and thousands of published posts per week, uses the ELK stack to debug their production issues.

 With modern apps, it's critical to monitor performance metrics for each component in your architecture.
 How does the ELK fit into the picture?

 Although it wasn't designed to store metrics, Elasticsearch is used by many for that specific purpose.
 You can ship such data to Elasticsearch or Logstash with Metricbeat, thus making ELK an alternative to other basic APM tools.
 If you need to look even deeper into application performance, you can use open source distributed tracing tools such as Jaeger and Zipkin or commercial ones like Sematext Tracing.

 Linkedin is one of the big names that use ELK to monitor performance.
 Moreover, they integrated with Kafka to support their load in real-time.

 With the number of cyberattacks increasing, companies are forced to meet more and more compliance regulations such as HIPAA, FISMA, SOC, or PCI.
 As such, they need to have a reliable security mechanism in place.